-Email marketing is a type of direct marketing that uses email as the main communication channel to reach an audience.
+Email marketing is a type of direct marketing that uses email marketing campaigns as the main communication channel to reach an audience.
 In its broadest sense, any email you send to a potential or current customer could be considered email marketing.
 However, the most common definition refers to using email to reach a group of people to achieve a specific goal, whether that be increasing leads, sales, retention, or engagement.

 While email marketing always consists of sending emails to a group of people, that group is usually carefully crafted and segmented based on geography, purchasing behavior, engagement, interest, or other factors.

 Mass email marketing, on the other hand, is the practice of creating a single message for a large group of subscribers, regardless of customization and personalization.
 For example, sending an email about a new sales promotion to your entire email database, even people who have never made a purchase or who have never expressed interest in that particular item.

 Mass email marketing is not considered to be a best practice.
 Most marketers prefer to send more personalized emails to certain segments to increase email KPIs and create a better customer experience.

 Consumers are constantly bombarded with advertising.
 From social media to billboards to online ads, we digest hundreds of marketing messages each day.
 How does a marketer cut through the clutter and get customers’ attention?

 Email marketing is one of the most effective ways to communicate directly with potential and current customers, in real time.
 Sure, you have to compete with other emails in the inbox, but at least you can personalize your message and talk directly to your audience.On top of that, email marketing is affordable and scalable.
 Your only cost is investing in email marketing software — after that upfront cost, you can send as many emails as you want (within reason, of course).